 It’s not often that people are going to actively search for a new brand of toilet roll or a new brand of tinned soup, as most of these products do what they say on the tin (pardon the pun).

-Therefore, you need to offer customers something of value…
+This means you need to give customers something of value…

 Your value proposition